Nivalyx/osu-wiki/news/2023/2023-12-03-osu-indonesia-presents-ascaveth-invitational-tournament-2023.md

 - ::{ flag=ID }:: [ThatNOOBGuy](https://osu.ppy.sh/users/11091594)
 - ::{ flag=ID }:: [DEETO](https://osu.ppy.sh/users/10069909)

 The entirety of the tournament is scheduled to commence at **Saturday, December 9th** on **01:00 UTC** (08:00 local time).
 Unfortunately however, due to logistical and some other concerns, the tournament isn't open for public attendance.
 But fear not!
-As
+As with o

 Check out the trailer for the tournament below: